 When you bring your plant home you may place it into a pot that’s the same size or a tad larger than the one it’s growing in.
 When your plant has outgrown its current pot, switch to a pot that is 2-4 inches larger in diameter.
 This will give your plant room to spread out, grow, and adapt to its new home.

 #4.
-Material of Container
+Container Material

 Terracotta planters are on the rise in 2020.
 Putting off an earthy vibe with a variety of sizes, they appeal to many homeowners.
 Clay or terracotta work best in warmer climates because they are breakable under thawing and freezing temperatures.